flintlib/flint/doc/source/fmpz_mat.rst

 **fmpz_mat.h** -- matrices over the integers
 ===============================================================================

-The `fmpz_mat_t` data type represents dense matrices of multiprecision integers, implemented using `fmpz` vectors.
+The :type:`fmpz_mat_t` data type represents dense matrices of multiprecision integers, implemented using :type:`fmpz` vectors.

 No automatic resizing is performed: in general, the user must provide matrices of correct dimensions for both input and output variables.